 This turkey tryptophan myth kind of falls apart before we get very far.

-My explanation may induce more sleep than the actual turkey tryptophan myth.
+My explanation of proteins and amino acids may induce more sleep than the actual tryptophan in your turkey dinner.

 Does tryptophan have other functions?

 Yes, it has some other biological functions other than building proteins.